Find out how the ATA Carnet works, what to do at customs, and what happens if your goods are lost, destroyed or stolen.

 Not all issuing associations will give replacements and not all countries will accept them.
 Get written advice from the customs authority where your goods are located to avoid misunderstandings later.
 You should also check if the replacement carnet needs endorsing by both:

-If the goods are in the UK under the cover of a non-UK issued carnet contact the National ATA Carnet Unit.
+If the goods are in the UK under the cover of a non-UK issued carnet contact the National ATA Carnet Unit — you can find the contact details in the contact section of this guide.

 Tell them how much longer you want to use the goods for, and check that they’ll accept a replacement carnet.
 If they will, you should then contact the association that issued your original carnet.